 Often, a leading cause is damage to the cochlea (which is located in the inner ear).
 The hair cells within the cochlea move in response to sound pressure waves in the cochlear fluid and are responsive to their own specific frequency which causes sensitivity to sound.
 Continued exposure to loud noise, along with this sensitivity can spread to adjacent frequencies and produce a chronic loss of hearing.

-Sensorineural hearing loss can be properly managed with hearing aids.
+However, a sensorineural hearing loss can be appropriately managed with hearing aids.
 SHL also comes with a range of varying symptoms such as muffled hearing and tinnitus.
-If you believe you may be experiencing sensorineural hearing loss, it is recommended you consult a medical profession or licensed audiologist.
+If you believe you may be experiencing this kind of hearing loss, it is recommended you consult a medical professional or licensed audiologist.

 The condition's symptoms can vary from person-to-person.
 Some of the main symptoms of sensorineural hearing loss include:

 Other symptoms include difficulty hearing when the speaker's face is not visible and misunderstanding some or all of the information.
 Therefore, people with untreated hearing impairments often have difficulty understanding speech and are generally unable to hear well when background noise interferes.

 Additionally, people with minor auditory problems fail to notice the gradual loss.
 When you notice that an impairment is impacting your daily life, it may be time to try and manage the condition with digital hearing aids.

 There are two commonly recognized types of sensorineural hearing loss: sudden and progressive.